Decree: United States

 In US legal usage, during the 19th and early 20th centuries, a decree was an order of a court of equity determining the rights of the parties to a suit, according to equity and good conscience.
 Since the 1938 procedural merger of law and equity in the federal courts under the Federal Rules of Civil Procedure, the term judgment (the parallel term in the common law) has generally replaced decree.
 This is now true also in most state courts.
 The term decree is broadly treated as synonymous with judgment.

 A decree is often a final determination, but there are also interlocutory decrees.
 A final decree fully and finally disposes of the whole litigation, determining all questions raised by the case, and it leaves nothing that requires further judicial action; it is also appealable.
-An interlocutory decree is a provisional or preliminary decree that is not final and does not fully determine the suit, so that some further proceedings are required before entry of a final decree.
+An interlocutory decree is a provisional or preliminary order that determines issues of fact or law in advance of a final decree, but leaves other issues to be resolved and thus does not resolve the litigation.
 It is usually not appealable, although preliminary injunctions by federal courts are appealable even though interlocutory.

 Executive orders, which are instructions from the President to the executive branch of government, are decrees in the general sense in that they have the force of law, although they cannot override statute law or the Constitution and are subject to judicial review.
 Governors of individual states may also issue state executive orders.

-Other uses of the term
+Ukraine

-In some jurisdictions, certain types of court orders by judges are referred to as decrees, e.g. a divorce decree.
+In Ukraine, decrees issued by the president are a major source of legal acts.
+Decrees are referred to as ukazy (укази; sing. указ).